haacked/haacked.com/_posts/archived/2006-08-01-HttpModuleForControllingCustomHeaders.aspx.markdown

 ---
 layout: post
-title: "HttpModule For Controlling Custom Headers"
+title: HttpModule For Controlling Custom Headers
 date: 2006-08-01 -0800
 comments: true
 disqus_identifier: 14540
 categories: []
+redirect_from: "/archive/2006/07/31/HttpModuleForControllingCustomHeaders.aspx/"
 ---

 In a triumphant return after about three months of not blogging, [Barry “idunno.org” Dorrans](http://idunno.org/ "Barry") has published an [HttpModule for modifying custom HTTP